Religion in ancient Rome: Religio and the state

 Roman religio (religion) was an everyday and vital affair, a cornerstone of the mos maiorum, Roman tradition and ancestral custom.
 It was ultimately governed by the Roman state, and religious laws.

 Care for the gods, the very meaning of religio, had therefore to go through life, and one might thus understand why Cicero wrote that religion was "necessary".
 Religious behavior – pietas in Latin, eusebeia in Greek – belonged to action and not to contemplation.
-Consequently religious acts took place wherever the faithful were: in houses, boroughs, associations, cities, military camps, cemeteries, in the country, on boats.
+Consequently, religious acts took place wherever the faithful were: in houses, boroughs, associations, cities, military camps, cemeteries, in the country, on boats.
 'When pious travelers happen to pass by a sacred grove or a cult place on their way, they are used to make a vow, or a fruit offering, or to sit down for a while' (Apuleius, Florides 1.1).

 Religious law centered on the ritualised system of honours and sacrifice that brought divine blessings, according to the principle do ut des ("I give, that you might give").
 Proper, respectful religio brought social harmony and prosperity.
 Religious neglect was a form of atheism: impure sacrifice and incorrect ritual were vitia (impious errors).
 Excessive devotion, fearful grovelling to deities and the improper use or seeking of divine knowledge were superstitio.
 Any of these moral deviations could cause divine anger (ira deorum) and therefore harm the State.
 The official deities of the state were identified with its lawful offices and institutions, and Romans of every class were expected to honour the beneficence and protection of mortal and divine superiors.
 State cult rituals were almost always performed in daylight and in full public view, by priests who acted on behalf of the Roman state and the Roman people.
-Congregtions were expected to respectfully observe the proceedings.
+Congregations were expected to respectfully observe the proceedings.
 Participation in public rites showed a personal commitment to the community and its values.

 Official cults were state funded as a "matter of public interest" (res publica).
 Non-official but lawful cults were funded by private individuals for the benefit of their own communities.
 The difference between public and private cult is often unclear.
 Individuals or collegial associations could offer funds and cult to state deities.
 The public Vestals prepared ritual substances for use in public and private cults, and held the state-funded (thus public) opening ceremony for the Parentalia festival, which was otherwise a private rite to household ancestors.
 Some rites of the domus (household) were held in public places but were legally defined as privata in part or whole.
 All cults were ultimately subject to the approval and regulation of the censor and pontifices.